Preparing Your Student for Natural Disasters on Campus

 Take time to see what types of disasters are most likely to hit your student’s campus.
 A Southern California location means earthquakes and wildfires are potential dangers.
 If your child is heading to the Midwest, you’ll be looking at tornadoes; east coast schools may deal with hurricanes; blizzards can hit the North.
 Each region is different, so be sure to study up on your child’s specific location.

 The FEMA website has helpful information for each type of natural disaster, including tips on how to handle the disaster before, during, and after it hits.
 Scroll through these types of helpful sites with your child and write down basic information on what to do should a disaster happen at school.

 Research Your School

 Each school plans for a natural disaster differently.
 No two campuses are the same, so brushing up on your particular school’s emergency plans will put you and your child at ease.
 A school that is susceptible to certain natural disasters, like earthquakes and wildfires, will usually provide details on how they will respond to these events in addition to general emergency plans.
 For example, Azusa Pacific University gives instructions on what to do during an earthquake and who to contact if someone is injured.
-Make sure your child is familiar with the information, and bookmark the page so he or she can refer back to it.
+Make sure your student is familiar with the information, and bookmark the page so he or she can refer back to it.

 Build a Kit